OrienteerBAP/Orienteer-Guidebook/adding_custom_pages.md

   The wicket will return this "name" property.

+  The returned property is displayed according to its visualisation type.
+For example, if it is a table, it will be displayed as a table.

 * **Script** is a JavaScript run by the server.
 * **Embedded**:
   * yes: displays the page as a widget.